sklegg/Morse-Code-Ninja-Docker/README.md

 * AWS_KEY_ID: AWS IAM access key ID
 * AWS_SECRET_ACCESS_KEY: AWS IAM secret access key
+* AWS_SESSION_TOKEN: optional, used by the AWS client if the IAM creds are temporary
 * NINJA_BUCKET_NAME: the name of the S3 bucket used to store the results